dominodatalab/CDISC01_RE_INTERIM/README.md

-# Study CDISC01 interim reporting effort repo
+# Protocol CDISC01 interim reporting effort repo
 This repo contains the ADaM and TFL code for the CDISC01 protocol interim reporting effort.

 # Directory structure